iterami/Docs.htm/common/guides/json.md

           "texture-repeat-x": 1,
           "texture-repeat-y": 1,

-          // Optional.
-Translation of the character relative to the parent character translation.
-          "translate-x": 0,
-          "translate-y": 0,
-          "translate-z": 0

           // REQUIRED if "draw" === true.
 Optional if "draw" === false.
           // Array of numbers between 0 and 1 inclusive, indicating the color of each vertex.
           // Each row is: red, green, blue, alpha